Onavo buy to boost Facebook's plan to widen Internet access

 Three-year-old Onavo, which could not be immediately reached for comment, said in a blog that once the transaction closes its mobile utility application will run as a standalone brand.

-The Israeli company makes free apps for Apple Inc's iOS and Google Inc's Android platforms.
+The Israeli company makes free apps for Apple Inc's (AAPL.O) iOS and Google Inc's (GOOG.O) Android platforms.

 Apps, short for applications, are small pieces of software that do useful or fun things on cellphones.
 The huge number and variety of apps in Apple and Google stores are a key factor that has helped the companies emerge as dominant players in the lucrative smartphone market.